rihbyne/rihbyne.github.io/content/doityourself/auto_withdrawal.md

 * __Send-Receive Unit__ - The 'Send' operation works in 2 modes - on-chain & off-chain.
 This unit is responsible for sending/receiving money within its local/external user base.

 * __Purchase Unit__ - Also referred to as Deposit unit.
-Allows users of the wallet to buy app's assets, virtual currency called as ITD(Internet dollars) against bitcoin, ethereum, litecoin, stripe(USD).
+Allows users of the wallet to buy app's assets, virtual currency called as YNE(example currency, for name sake) against bitcoin, ethereum, litecoin, stripe(USD).

 * __Payout Unit__ - Also known as Withdrawals unit, runs as a background job within the wallet ecosystem.
 Its job is to move funds from user local account into any other external wallet.